Cephalosporin

 cross-resistance with fluoroquinolones, trimethoprim-sulfamethoxazole,

+or cephalosporins.
 "It works pretty well, but not

 quite as well as the ciprofloxacin and trimethoprim-sulfa[methoxazole],"